jim/toupee/README.markdown

 ### How it works

 Toupee, like most other WYSIWYG editors, uses an <code>iframe</code> with <code>designMode</code> turned on.
 The original textarea is hidden, and it's contents are updated as changes are made to the content in the iframe.
+This may become a performance issue, at which point updating the textarea's content will be fired by the form's submission.

 ### editor.bind(eventName, callback)

-<code>editor.bind</code> is a convenience method for binding event listeners to the editor (actually, all events/listeners are fired/attached to <code>editor.widget</code>).
+<code>editor.bind</code> is a convenience method for binding event listeners to the editor (actually, all events/listeners are fired on/attached to <code>editor.widget</code>).
 Inside the callback, <code>this</code> is a reference to <code>editor.widget</code>.

 Here is how to create a button that will create a link when clicked: